 Photos from 2005.
 Author: Zbyszek Cheda.

-Right: view of the rear superstructure plate, with a mesh outlet of the cooling air, above a radiator, and a rear observation hatch.
+Right: the rear superstructure plate, with a mesh outlet of the cooling air, above a radiator, and the driver's rear observation hatch.

 Right: front view of a bottom.